zarigata/PoorCraft/docs/API_REFERENCE.md

 # PoorCraft Modding API Reference

-Complete reference for the PoorCraft Python modding API.
+Complete reference for the PoorCraft Lua modding API.

 ## Table of Contents